 This web-based problem-solving course will:

-Discuss language and habits that can promote or stifle the problem-solving process.
+- Discuss language and habits that can promote or hinder the problem-solving process.

 At this program’s conclusion, participants should be able to:

 - Identify opportunities to apply creative problem-solving.

 - Define problems.

 - Practice multiple evaluation tools.

 - Discuss barriers to good thinking and strong reasoning.